adam-patalong-aurora/order-hub-api-doc/docs/orders/update.en.md

 # Edit order

-Editing an order involves changing the values ​​of order attributes or configuration.
-To edit an order, send a query using the `PATCH` method to the API `/sales-channel-api/v1/orders/{id}`, where `{id}` is the id of the order you want to edit.
+Editing an order involves changing the values of order attributes or configuration.
+To edit an order, send a query using the `PATCH` method to the API `{{ domain.base_url }}/sales-channel-api/v1/orders/{id}`, where `{id}` is the id of the order you want to edit.

 ???+ warning "Attention"
     If the change concerns options, all options for this configuration must be provided.